saroarjahan/Google_sholars_ACM_digital_library_crawler/README.md

 2. Run code :D

 # warning
-Both google scholars and ACM digital Library will block ip after sending so many request.
-In my experience.
-I got blok from ACM after 4-5k request.
-Therefore i had to run code yearly basis with small range of pagination.
+Both google scholars and ACM digital Library will block IP after sending so many requests.
+In my experience, I got blocked from ACM after a 4-5k request.
+Therefore, I had to run a yearly code basis with a small range of pagination.
 I did my job done. was able to scrape 20k+ data.

-but for gooogle scholars I got block after 1000 request.
-I put a sleep code to controll each loop run time.
-However, this propblem will continue.
-I would suggest to use multiple computer or different IP after some intervals.
+But for google scholar, I got block after 1000 requests.
+I put a sleep code to control each loop run time.
+However, this problem will continue.
+I would suggest using multiple computers or different IPs after some intervals.